LibraryCarpentry/lc-python-intro/episodes/tidy.md

 :::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::  challenge

 ## Group and aggregate for circulation by year
-How would you create a DataFrame that sums up the circulation by year across all branches?
-In other words you want a DataFrame that includes one row for each year, and columns for 'year' and 'sum', the latter of which is the sum of all circulation figures for the entire year.
+How would you create a subset of `df_long` that sums up the circulation by year across all branches?
+In other words you want a view of the DataFrame that includes one row for each year, and columns for 'year' and 'sum', the latter of which shows the sum of circulation for all branches in each year.

 :::::::::::::::  solution